Skip to main content

 Common questions, straight answers.

-We most commonly migrate from Rockwell PLC-5, SLC 500 and MicroLogix to current ControlLogix and CompactLogix platforms.
-We also migrate from Siemens S5 to S7, and from older Schneider and GE platforms.
+We migrate from Rockwell PLC-5, SLC 500 and MicroLogix to current ControlLogix and CompactLogix platforms.
+GE/Emerson Series 90 to PACSystems RX3i.
+Schneider Modicon Quantum to M340 or M580.
+Omron CPM1A to current Omron or cross-vendor platforms.
+Siemens S5 and S7 to current Siemens or cross-vendor equivalents.
 If you have a legacy system that isn't on this list, contact us - the approach is similar regardless of the platform.

 We document the existing logic in detail before writing a single line of new code.
 That means reading the existing program, producing a functional description of what it does, and having that reviewed by operations and maintenance before we start the new build.
 Process knowledge built up over years of site-specific tuning and workarounds doesn't get lost in translation - it gets captured and carried forward deliberately.